Welcome to Queen Elizabeth National Park Uganda

 Best time to visit Queen Elizabeth National Park: It can be visited any time of the year with the best convenient months being December- February and June- August when it is a dry season as all murram roads are easily navigable within the park.

 Uganda can be visited all year round and safari tours to Uganda run throughout the year.
 Depending on the safari activity that you are interested in, you can always select the Uganda safari tour dates accordingly.
 What can be noted is that the country has got rainy seasons which make the activities like gorilla trekking and chimpanzee trekking in Bwindi and Kibale National Parks respectively a bit difficult due to difficulties that travellers encounter in traversing the jungle with dense undergrowth like the case of Bwindi with slippery surfaces while the rain is keenly hitting you.
 Even the weather is very cool than the rest of the periods.
 The savannah landscapes where wild game viewing in conducted experience great grass growth and the tall grass prevent the travellers from easily spotting wildlife compared to dry seasons.

 Must Know About a Uganda Safari to Queen Elizabeth National Park Uganda

 Undertaking a Uganda Safari requires one to understand the following;

-- The Wildlife safaris to the game viewing micro destinations particularly requires paying park entrance fees putting items like transportation aside.
-The national parks have well informed rangers who can offer guidance throughout the game drive activity at a fee of $20.
+- The Wildlife safaris to the game viewing micro destinations particularly require paying park entrance fees putting items like transportation aside.
+The national parks have well-informed rangers who can offer guidance throughout the game drive activity at a fee of $20.
 However, tour companies have professional driver safari guides who are knowledgeable and can provide the same service as part of the package price.

 - Important to note is that most of the Uganda safari activities have scheduled starting and end times thus one has to put the time in consideration so as not to miss on some of these activities.
 In this, you need to get detailed information from your travel agent regarding your itinerary so as not to miss on these activities.